Bio-protocol/anchorwave_protocol/README.md

 #### Visualization the result of collinearity

 ```
-#convert to the SAM file
+#convert to the TAB foamation
 perl alignmentToDotplot.pl Zea_mays.AGPv4.34.gff3 cds.sam > maizecds.tab
 ```
 and then use R to plot Figure3